banner

 Linux Kernel Boot

-When the kernel boots, it sets up caches, protects storage, schedules lists, loads drivers...
-After the kernel completes system setup, it looks for the init.rc file in the system and starts the init process.
+When the kernel starts, it sets up caches, protects storage, schedules lists, loads drivers, etc. After the kernel completes system setup, it will look for the init.rc file in the system and start the init process.

 Init Process Startup

-This process is mainly for initializing and starting system property services and is also used to start the Zygote process.
+This process mainly initializes and starts the system property service and is also used to start the Zygote process.

 Launcher App (Desktop Application)